raycast/extensions/docs/api-reference/utilities/system.md

 An object that represents a locally installed application on the system.

+It can be used to open files or folders in a specific application.
+Use [getApplications](../utilities/system.md#getapplications) or
+[getDefaultApplication](../utilities/system.md#getdefaultapplication) to get applications that can open a specific file or folder.

 #### Properties

 | Name | Type | Required | Description |